jhpyle/docassemble/_docs/functions.md

 ## <a name="referring_url"></a>referring_url()

-Returns the URL that the user was visiting when the user clicked on a link to go to the interview.
+Returns the URL that the user was visiting when the user clicked on a link to go to the interview session.

 Under some circumstances, this URL cannot be obtained.
-For example, if the user started the interview by typing a URL directly into the location bar of the browser, or if the user has a browser setting that blocks the [referer header], then the URL will not be available.
+For example, if the user started the interview session by typing a URL directly into the location bar of the browser, or if the user has a browser setting that blocks the [referer header], then the URL will not be available.